GSA/digitalgov.gov/content/posts/2014-06-06-consumer-action-handbook-usability-case-study.md

 url: /2014/06/06/consumer-action-handbook-usability-case-study/
 date: 2014-06-06 10:00:32 -0400
 title: 'Consumer Action Handbook &#8211; Usability Case Study'
-summary: 'The&nbsp;annual Consumer Action Handbook, from GSA, is a guide to making smarter decisions with your money.
+summary: 'The annual Consumer Action Handbook, from GSA, is a guide to making smarter decisions with your money.
 In both its print and online formats, it includes a compilation of buying tips from across government agencies, updates on the latest scams, and a robust consumer contact directory.
 But the most popular part of the book is the'
 authors:
   - tlowden
   - marietta-jelks